Related Reading

 Chemo can affect your immune system and make it easier for you to get infections.
 Take these steps to stay well:

 • Stay away from people who are sick with an illness you could catch.
-This includes people with colds, flu, measles, or chickenpox.
+This includes people with COVID, colds, flu, measles, or chickenpox.
 This also includes people who've recently had a vaccine for any illness.

 • Stay away from crowds.
 If you have to be around a crowd, it's a good idea to wear a mask.
+Plan outings during less busy times.

 • Be careful with pets.
 Scratches and bites can lead to infection.
+Don't pick up dog waste or clean a litter box or bird cage.

 Other self-care